genai-rs/opentelemetry-langfuse/README.md

 // Use context.get_attributes() to retrieve attributes for span creation
 ```

-**Note:** Each interceptor/middleware should maintain its own `LangfuseContext` instance rather than using global state.
-This provides better encapsulation and avoids shared mutable state.
+**Design Note:** `LangfuseContext` uses an instance-based design (no global state).
+Create instances as needed for your use case.

-For an example of using `LangfuseContext` in an interceptor pattern, see the [openai-ergonomic](https://github.com/genai-rs/openai-ergonomic) library's `LangfuseInterceptor` implementation.
+For an example integration, see the [openai-ergonomic](https://github.com/genai-rs/openai-ergonomic) library's `LangfuseInterceptor`.

 ## Testing